Spot the signs and understand the treatment options for meningitis, an infection that has several possible causes.

-The swelling from meningitis typically triggers symptoms such as headache, fever and a stiff neck.
+The inflammation from meningitis typically triggers symptoms such as headache, fever and a stiff neck.

-Most cases of meningitis in the United States are caused by a viral infection, but bacterial, parasitic and fungal infections are other causes.
+Most cases of meningitis in the United States are caused by a viral infection.
+But bacteria, parasites and fungi also can cause it.
 Some cases of meningitis improve without treatment in a few weeks.
-Others can be life-threatening and require emergency antibiotic treatment.
+Others can cause death and require emergency antibiotic treatment.

-Seek immediate medical care if you suspect that someone has meningitis.
+Seek immediate medical care if you suspect that you or someone in your family has meningitis.
 Early treatment of bacterial meningitis can prevent serious complications.

-Early meningitis symptoms may mimic the flu (influenza).
+Early meningitis symptoms may be similar to the flu.
 Symptoms may develop over several hours or over a few days.

-Possible signs and symptoms in anyone older than the age of 2 include:
+Possible symptoms in anyone older than the age of 2 years include:

 Newborns and infants may show these signs:

-Infants with meningitis may be difficult to comfort, and may even cry harder when held.
+Infants with meningitis may be hard to comfort.
+They may even cry harder when held.

 Seek immediate medical care if you or someone in your family has meningitis symptoms, such as:

-Bacterial meningitis is serious, and can be fatal within days without prompt antibiotic treatment.
-Delayed treatment increases the risk of permanent brain damage or death.
+Bacterial meningitis is serious and can cause death within days without prompt antibiotic treatment.
+Delayed treatment also increases the risk of permanent brain damage.

-It's also important to talk to your doctor if a family member or someone you work with has meningitis.
-You may need to take medications to prevent getting the infection.
+It's also important to talk to your health care provider if you've been exposed to someone with meningitis.
+That may include a family member or someone you live or work with.
+You may need to take medicines to prevent getting an infection.

-Viral infections are the most common cause of meningitis, followed by bacterial infections and, rarely, fungal infections.
-Because bacterial infections can be life-threatening, identifying the cause is essential.
+Viral infections are the most common cause of meningitis.
+That's followed by bacterial infections and, rarely, fungal and parasitic infections.
+Because bacterial infections can lead to death, learning the cause is essential.

-Bacteria that enter the bloodstream and travel to the brain and spinal cord cause acute bacterial meningitis.
-But it can also occur when bacteria directly invade the meninges.
-This may be caused by an ear or sinus infection, a skull fracture, or, rarely, after some surgeries.
+Bacteria that enter the bloodstream and travel to the brain and spinal cord cause bacterial meningitis.
+But bacterial meningitis also can occur when bacteria directly invade the meninges.
+This may be caused by an ear or sinus infection, a skull fracture, or — rarely — some surgeries.

-Several strains of bacteria can cause acute bacterial meningitis, most commonly:
+Several strains of bacteria can cause bacterial meningitis, most commonly:

 Viral meningitis is usually mild and often clears on its own.
-Most cases in the United States are caused by a group of viruses known as enteroviruses, which are most common in late summer and early fall.
-Viruses such as herpes simplex virus, HIV, mumps, West Nile virus and others also can cause viral meningitis.
+Most cases in the United States are caused by a group of viruses known as enteroviruses.
+They're most common in late summer and early fall.
+Viruses such as herpes simplex virus, HIV, mumps virus, West Nile virus and others also can cause viral meningitis.

-Meningitis can also result from noninfectious causes, such as chemical reactions, drug allergies, some types of cancer and inflammatory diseases such as sarcoidosis.
+Meningitis also can result from noninfectious causes.
+They include chemical reactions, drug allergies, some types of cancer and inflammatory diseases such as sarcoidosis.

-Meningitis is an infection and inflammation of the fluid and three membranes (meninges) protecting your brain and spinal cord.
+Meningitis is an infection and inflammation of the fluid and three membranes (meninges) protecting the brain and spinal cord.
 The tough outer membrane is called the dura mater, and the delicate inner layer is the pia mater.
-The middle layer is the arachnoid, a weblike structure containing the fluid and blood vessels covering the surface of the brain.

 Risk factors for meningitis include: